GreptimeTeam/demo-scene/vector-ingestion/README.md

 Copyright (c) 2000, 2024, Oracle and/or its affiliates.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

 mysql> show tables;
 +-------------------------------------+